tinaponting/wordpress-single-user/README.md

 Added: ai.txt -ggod if you do not want to training ground A!!

+* Updated: 241119, updated robots.txt.Added more not wanted Ai!.
 * Added Hybrid Opimasze, simple cathe plugin, adoned but stil works.
 * Updated: 241104, updated robots.txt.Added more not wanted Ai!.
 * Updated: 241026, updated robots.txt.Rechecked All AI, removed some not active AI.